fpgadeveloper/fpga-drive-aximm-pcie/docs/source/index.rst

 FPGA Drive Reference Designs
 ============================

-This is the documentation for the reference designs for the `FPGA Drive FMC`_.
+This is the documentation for the reference designs for the `FPGA Drive FMC Gen4`_ and the `M.2 M-key Stack FMC`_.

 .. toctree::